mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 She stared at me for a moment, I assume to size up my strange behavior.

-"There's a chill in the air," she remarked, then turned to walk back home.
+"There's a chill in the air," she remarked, "Don't stay out too long."

 ---